-We detected 335 customers using Affinity and 40 companies that churned or ended their trial.
-The most common industry is Financial Services (50%) and the most common company size is 11-50 employees (37%).
-Our methodology involves discovering URLs with known URL patterns through web crawling, certificate transparency logs, or modifications to subprocessor lists.
+We detected 349 companies using Affinity and 48 companies that churned.
+The most common industry is Financial Services (50%) and the most common company size is 11-50 employees (38%).
+We find new customers by discovering URLs with known URL patterns through web crawling or modifications to subprocessor lists.

 Insurance3 (1%)